 St Lucia’s world-class annual events add to its appeal to tourists and holiday makers.
 Popular events include the Atlantic Rally for Cruisers (ARC), the Rose Festival and the Jazz Festival.

-In January 2016, St. Lucia´s government introduced the Citizenship by Investment program, following fellow Caribbean countries Dominica, Grenada, Antigua & Barbuda, and St. Kitts & Nevis in offering citizenship to foreign investors.
-Under the program, foreign investors are offered four distinct investment paths:
+In January 2016, St. Lucia’s government introduced the Citizenship by Investment (CBI) program.
+Foreign investors are offered four distinct investment paths:

 - Minimum investment of US$300,000 in any approved real estate project;

 - Minimum investment of US$100,000 in the country’s National Economic Fund;

 - Minimum investment of US$3.5 million in any approved enterprise project that creates at least three permanent jobs, and;

 - Minimum investment of US$500,000 in a non-interest bearing government bond held for 5 years.

 A year later, significant changes were implemented:

 - Lowering the minimum qualifying investment in the National Economic Fund to US$100,000 from US$200,000 in 2016;